BBEdit - A powerful text and code editor for Mac computers

 BBEdit is a Universal application

-Get info for BBEdit showing it to be a Universal app which means it contains an Apple silicon binary
+Get Info for BBEdit showing it is a Universal app containing an Apple silicon binary

-Get info for BBEdit showing it to be a Universal app which means it contains an Apple silicon binary
+Get Info for BBEdit confirming it is a Universal app with a native Apple silicon binary.

 BBEdit About dialog box screenshot